-In addition to the courses listed above students are required to take 6-12 points of Electives courses.
-Elective courses should have a school counseling and psychology focus as their course content and must be approved by your Advisor.
+In addition to the courses listed above students are required to take 12-18 points of Electives courses.
+Elective courses should have a mental health or psychology focus as their course content and must be approved by your Advisor.
 Please be aware that judicious use of elective courses can help to prepare you for employment in more than one work setting.
-A few approved electives are: